jamietanna/sarahseewhy.github.io/_posts/2019-04-10-learning-about-conflict-transformation-1.md

 ### Conflict is normal

 We tend to think of communication as an uninterrupted ebb and flow of information.
-Conflict is perceived as breaking that flow because it puts people in opposition and halts the information exchange.<sup>*</sup>
+Conflict is perceived as breaking that flow because it puts people in opposition and halts the information exchange.

 Conflict transformation asks us to see conflict as a _type_ of communication, a normal and necessary part of how humans interact which can teach us something about ourselves and others.